bitsofcotton/p0/README.md

 # Tips on all 0 invariant.
 If we cannot get any of invariant into 0 invariant chain, it's only a return to the average series in expectation value.
 This is because \<\[x0, ..., xn, x\+\], a\>==0 satisfies only a==0 vector in expectation value, so after we get \[x0, ..., xn, x\+\], \<\[x0, ..., xn\], a\> == 0 for any a and \<\[x0, ..., xn, x\+\], b\> == 0 for any b in non constant meaning.
 So with constant, \<\[x0, ..., xn\], 0\> == 0 causes \<\[x0, ..., xn\], \[(n+1), ..., 1\]\> == const (walk average.) for such series in expectation value, differ 2 of them, they concludes \<\[x0, ..., xn, x\+\], 1\> == 0 in general.

+# Tips on possible jamming
+Even with there's measurable condition, there is able to be jammed this prediction.
+To fight with them, we produce 3 of predicts described in p2/readme.md. s.t. (a, b, c)-status length triplet for lcm(a, b, c) period jammer, (a, 2a, 3a)-status length triplet for fight with them.
+We choose triplet because original function has dimension 3 or more because (x, f(x), status) has them.

+# Tips on non measurable condition
+We add pseudo virtual measurable condition on sign bit with P0measure, but to do so, we need P0avg.
+So even in jammed condition, the original stream has only measurable or non measurable flag.
+So if one of them is periodically jammed, we can choose better result with cherry picking 1 of 6 choice.

 # Another Download Sites (Closed)
 * https://drive.google.com/drive/folders/1B71X1BMttL6yyi76REeOTNRrpopO8EAR?usp=sharing